flowchart LR

 |---|---|---|

-| 1 | Being aware of opportunities | Scanning the environment, internal and external |
+| 1 | Being aware of opportunities | Scanning the environment — external (PESTEL) and internal (SWOT) |

-| 2 | Establishing objectives | Setting targets — what, where, by when |
+| 2 | Establishing objectives | Setting targets — what, where, by when, how much |

 | 3 | Developing premises | Forecast assumptions about the planning environment |